Skip to main content

 Quote Locking

-"Quote Locking" is a functionality that automatically locks the edit options of a quote when the customer is reviewing its proposal.
+"Quote Locking" is a feature that automatically locks the edit options on a quote while the customer reviews the proposal.
 The quote is read-only.

-You can unlock the quote to make the changes requested by the customer and lock it again.
+You can unlock the quote to make the customer's requested changes, then lock it again.

 Learn more about quote locking.